mseemann/js-restful-express/README.md

 }
 ```

 After you have done this, setup your express app as you usually would.
-When you can register a decorated instance of your service:
+Then you can register a decorated instance of your service:

 ```TypeScript
 import { ExpressServiceRegistry } from './service-registry';